 - Wireless MAC of this router.
-This field displays the MAC address for your reference.
+This field displays the MAC address for your router for your reference.
 You need to enter this MAC address in the corresponding Wireless Repeating Function screen of the other access point you are using. - Wireless Repeater.
 If your router is the repeater, select this check box.